 Family Encyclopedia >> Entertainment

-TSM acquires Valorant roster from Noble Esports who eliminated TSM's main Valorant roster from the 1st Challengers 3 North America Qualifiers.
-TSM expects Tier 1 performances from this list as they have already shown their potential in previous tournaments.
+TSM has acquired the Valorant roster from Noble Esports, the team that eliminated TSM's main Valorant squad from the 1st Challengers 3 North America Qualifiers.
+TSM anticipates Tier 1 performances from these players, who have already proven their potential in prior tournaments.

-In July 2021, Nobile Esports parted ways with their Valorant roster and TSM had their eyes on this roster as this roster took their place in the 1st Challengers 3 North America Qualifiers.
-This isn't the first time TSM has acquired a former Noble player, as LeviathanAG is already playing with the main TSM Valorant roster.
-TSM member Subroza jokingly said, "If you can't beat 'em, buy 'em."
+In July 2021, Noble Esports parted ways with their Valorant roster, catching TSM's attention after this group claimed their spot in the 1st Challengers 3 North America Qualifiers.
+This marks the second time TSM has onboarded a former Noble player, with Aleko "LeviathanAG" Gabuniya already competing on TSM's main Valorant roster.
+TSM's Subroza quipped, "If you can't beat 'em, buy 'em."

 • Nathaniel "payan" Lopez